ainc/ainc-2018/_blog/a-designer’s-thoughts-on-go-to-market-strategy-for-startups.md

 ---
 <!--StartFragment-->

+*This article was contributed by Christian Beck, Executive Partner, Growth Strategy & Design for [Innovative Map](https://innovatemap.com/).
+Innovative Map is a team of experts in digital product research, branding, marketing, and design.*

 I’m in no position to write this article.
 I went to design school and have learned all I know about marketing sales while building an agency and observing startup clients.

 But what I’ve learned is that all new founders (“new” meaning those who haven’t struck gold with prior exits) are learning on the job.
 Your career up until the point of founding was largely centered on one domain.
 And unless your previous gig was in sales or marketing, there’s a decent chance that [you’re learning this the same way I did](https://firstround.com/review/leslies-compass-a-framework-for-go-to-market-strategy/).
 Come to think of it, maybe I am in a good position to write this article!